Symskill: Symbol and Skill Co-Invention for Data-Efficient and Reactive Long-Horizon Manipulation: Experimental Results

 \methodname{} correctly segments trajectories and identifies the object in motion.
 The VLM is almost always able to determine the reference object correctly.
 For \texttt{RoboCasa} tasks, we take the identified $\objint$ and $\objref$ and select the most frequent assignment across demonstrations, which yields perfect accuracy.
 Goal is specified by abstracting the symbolic state at the end of the majority of demonstrations.
 Failure cases arise primarily in PnP tasks, where the randomly generated containers are sometimes too tall (e.g., a salad bowl).
 In such cases, the arm carrying the item collides with the container, causing task failure.

-With only 5–10 demonstrations per task, DP is severely data-limited. \texttt{Premotion} skill demonstrations originate from a wide variety of initial poses but cover only a narrow funnel toward the object, leaving most of the state space out of distribution—particularly for PnP tasks.
-At test time, action noise often drives the state further out of distribution, leading to near-zero or erratic behaviors; executions therefore typically fail before reaching the \texttt{motion} segment.
-For a few \texttt{motion} skills with low variability in the learned reference frame (e.g., pulling a door handle along an almost 1-D path), DP can produce qualitatively correct motions.
-However, because both \texttt{premotion} and \texttt{motion} must succeed, almost all task success rate is 0\% .
+With only 5–10 demonstrations per task, DP is severely data-limited.
+In particular, \texttt{premotion} skills start from widely varying initial poses but occupy only a narrow funnel near the target object, so test-time states quickly fall out of distribution and execution often fails before reaching the object.
+Some low-variance \texttt{motion} skills can be reproduced qualitatively, but task success remains near zero because both phases must succeed.
+In contrast, the SE(3) LPV-DS skill defines a convergent feedback field in the learned reference frame, enabling steady progress toward the goal under perturbations.
 We also evaluated DP with data augmentation from the DS policy, as detailed on the project website, but found no success with DP either.
 In contrast, the $\mathrm{SE}(3)$ LPV-DS controller induces a convergent vector field in the learned reference frame; its closed-loop stability prevents stalling and ensures steady progress to the goal even under perturbations.

-For the symbol–skill co-invention baseline, we re-implemented Neural-Symbolic Imitation Learning (NSIL)~\cite{keller2025neuro} from scratch.
-NSIL constructs relative-pose trajectories for every pair of objects and identifies low-velocity segments as candidate predicates.
-It then incrementally selects predicates using hill-climbing beam search~\cite{silver2023predicate}.
-Since task-specific tuning is required, we focus on a qualitative comparison for two tasks: \emph{OpenSingleDoor} and \emph{PnPCounterToCab}.
-In our experiments, NSIL struggled in settings with multiple objects, where several plausible but spurious predicates could equally explain the demonstrations.
-Its reliance on near-optimal demonstrations further led to discarding semantically useful predicates.
-Moreover, the method proved sensitive to non-prehensile interactions, where meaningful contacts were often not included as candidate predicates.
-As a result, NSIL failed to recover reusable, semantically grounded predicates for these tasks.
-Finally, the limited amount of data in RoboCasa further makes it impossible for learning a policy.
+For the symbol--skill co-invention baseline, we re-implemented NSIL~\cite{keller2025neuro} for qualitative comparison on \emph{OpenSingleDoor} and \emph{PnPCounterToCab}.
+In our low-data, multi-object setting, NSIL frequently selected spurious relative-pose predicates that explained the demonstrations but were not semantically meaningful for planning.
+The method was also sensitive to suboptimal demonstrations and slightly non-prehensile interactions, where useful contacts were often not included among the candidate predicates.
+As a result, NSIL failed to recover reusable predicates in these tasks, and the limited data was also insufficient for learning an effective low-level policy.